mcu-tools/mcuboot/docs/design.md

-If the swap status region indicates that the images are not contiguous, mcuboot determines the type of swap operation that was interrupted by reading the `swap info` field in the active image trailer and extarcting the swap type from bits 0-3 then resumes the operation.
+If the swap status region indicates that the images are not contiguous, mcuboot determines the type of swap operation that was interrupted by reading the `swap info` field in the active image trailer and extracting the swap type from bits 0-3 then resumes the operation.
 In other words, it applies the procedure defined in the previous section, moving image 1 into the primary slot and image 0 into the secondary slot.
 If the boot status indicates that an image part is present